stanieldev/RIT-Obsidian-Fall-2023/PHYS-670/Reading Notes 4.md

 Absolutely!
 Seeing it written on paper what I had already experience from trial-and-error makes it a lot more concrete to me on what it is about.
 #### What key terms, concepts, or methods did you find most difficult to understand?
 I find the idea of some kinds of misconception to be a bit odd to me.
 I can't recall a time I had been corrected on something and had reverted back to my previous intuition unless I considered the explanation to be wrong, which was rare since most of the correcting was done by teachers and professors.
 Perhaps I have and I just haven't noticed, which is entirely possible.

+### Overall Feedback
+Your big idea that "misconceptions using constructivism is usually from misattribution" probably needs to be clarified.
+As the Knowledge in Pieces  reading that came next discusses, the P-Prims are mechanistic models that are useful in everyday life, and those often form some of our most robust naive reasoning patterns that can conflict with the formal physics reasoning.
+Correcting someone and then reverting back to and old idea may not be obvious to the learner because the "reverting back" usually happens in a new context.
+So the learner doesn't see the connection between new and old situations so clearly (because they are not an expert yet).
+Generally I would not expect the learner to be self-aware of reverting back to previous intuition.